sonic-net/SONiC/doc/lag/Teamd_warm-restart_with_LACP_in_fast_mode_HLD.md

 ![teamd smooth update module interaction](/doc/lag/images/teamd_smooth_upgrade_module_interaction.svg)

 * stage 2: Role change state.
-Old teamd processes receive SIGUSR1 and send the last LACPDU to the partner, Interacting with the new teamd container will become two-way after receive SIGUSR2.
+Old teamd processes receive SIGUSR1 and send the last LACPDU to the partner, Interacting with the new teamd container will become two-way after receive SIGRTMIN.
 The new teamd container start sending LACPDUs, and start modifying the parameters of the kernel module and ASIC

 ![teamd smooth update module interaction](/doc/lag/images/teamd_smooth_upgrade_module_interaction1.svg)